 Using the Information

 Communication, collaboration, and cooperation among staff working with ASD students are imperative.
 Teachers need to know strategies being taught to use teachable moments in the classroom, as do the coaches doing cueing and assessment during unstructured time.
-There needs to be a feedback loop so everyone can fine-tune strategies and cueing.
+There needs to be a feedback loop so everyone can fine-tune strategies and cues.

 Considerations for Social Skills Training Programs